-Candidates do not have to discuss every possible example in the text, nor do they have to limit themselves solely to the points made above.
+Candidates may discuss these matters drawing on some of the examples given in the text but they are not required to discuss every possible example in the text, nor do they have to limit themselves solely to the points made above.
 However, all answers must be well-ordered, coherent and justify the selections made from the text to produce a focused response to the question.